yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 * ( Brendan master project ) based on the building changes identify infill development, interview stakeholders interviews

-* (on going, Bénédicte + trainee + Brendan) Clarify concepts :  elevation and other concepts from the development sector, vacant plots, punlic spaces (incl indicators to caracterise their benefits wrt sustainable development)
+* (on going, Bénédicte's trainee) Clarify concepts :  elevation and other concepts from the development sector, vacant plots, public spaces (incl indicators to caracterise their benefits wrt sustainable development) and prepare visuals to support discussions

 * (on going, Véra)  Integrate evolutions with other data to detect drivers